-To exceed ZFC we strengthen the notion of pcf scale, and say that is a very good pcf scale on with respect to if it’s a pcf scale such that whenever satisfies then there’s a club such that for every with , holds for a tail of .
+To exceed ZFC we strengthen the notion of pcf scale, and say that is a very good pcf scale on with respect to if it’s a pcf scale such that whenever satisfies then there’s a club and such that for every with , holds for every .

 It turns out that the existence of very good pcf scales are related to the existence of square sequences, so let’s quickly recall what those are.

 Definition.
 Let be cardinals.
 Then holds if there’s a sequence such that for each ,

 - , and every is club in ;

 Recall that the existence of square sequences can be seen as a “non-compactness property”, in that weak compactness implies failure of square principles, as we covered in a previous post.
 The following result shows that very good pcf scales are also signs of non-compactness.

 Theorem (Cummings-Foreman-Magidor).
 Let be a singular cardinal and assume holds for some .
 Then there’s a very good pcf scale on .

 Before we dig into the proof, we note that does not suffice for this theorem, as is shown in Levine (’15).
 It’s also shown in Gitik & Sharon (’08) that the existence of a very good pcf scale on doesn’t imply the weak square and in particular doesn’t imply either, making the existence of very good pcf scales and the existence of -sequences independent of each other (modulo large cardinals).
 Okay, let’s dig in.